How to Configure Windows Kiosk Using Microsoft Intune | Windows 10 / 11

 Configure Windows Kiosk on Windows 10 or Later Device as Multi-app Kiosk

-We have configured Single-app Full screen kiosk and tested the same.
-Now, we will modify the same policy to configure the device as Multi-app kiosk.
+We have successfully configured and tested a single‑app full‑screen Windows kiosk.
+Next, we’ll update the same Intune policy to configure the device as a multi‑app kiosk.

-To edit the device configuration profile, follow the below steps.
+To edit the Intune device configuration profile, follow the steps below

 • Scroll down to Configuration Settings and click on Edit.